What Is the New Car Loan Interest Deduction and Do You Qualify?

 The Congressional Budget Office estimated that making the deduction permanent would increase its 10-year cost by $66 billion (for a total of $97 billion).
 That's a significant budget impact.

-Whether Congress extends the deduction beyond 2028 depends on future political priorities and budget constraints.
+Whether Congress extends the deduction beyond 2028 depends on shifting political priorities and budget constraints.
 The provision was designed as a temporary stimulus measure, not a permanent tax code change.

 Planning your purchase based on a potential extension is risky.
 Use the four-year window you have now.